Ferdi265/tube-cli/README.md

 # `tube-cli`

-A small script for downloading videos from [tube.tugraz.at](https://tube.tugraz.at).
+A small Python script for downloading videos from [tube.tugraz.at](https://tube.tugraz.at).

 ## Installation